Handyman Liability Insurance in California: What You Need to Know

 ✅ What happens if I don't carry workers' comp for employees?

 You could face fines, penalties, and even stop-work orders from the state.
+Additionally, you may also be responsible for legal defense costs if an employee files a claim or lawsuit.

 ✅ How fast can I get a contractor bond?